-In order to meet the specific needs of each patient, we have developed a range of different catheter lock solutions.
-With 500 IU/ml of heparin, TauroLock™-Hep500 is particularly suitable for those who want to minimise occlusion rates throughout dialysis treatment.
+Our product range comprises several specialised lock solutions to meet the individual needs of every patient.
+With 500 IU/ml of heparin, TauroLock™-HEP500 is designed to minimise occlusion rates throughout dialysis treatment.

 TauroLock™-Hep500 consists of three active ingredients:

 - heparin (500 units per ml)